 Spraying And Wiping

 Using a spray bottle to clean your home is the way to go.
 The only downfall is that it will make your hands sticky.
 You should wash your hands before and after every use.
 There are several different types of cleaners suited to different surfaces.
 You should also read the labels and use the ones that say they are safe for your particular situation.
 There may be more efficient ways to get the job done than the spray-and-wipe method.
 This is especially true of the kitchen.
-Some areas of your home should be given more attention than others.
+Some areas of your home should be given more attention than US trademark registration.